Challapalle, Eluru district: Climate

 In Challapalle, the wet season is oppressive and overcast, the dry season is muggy and partly cloudy, and it is hot year round.
 Over the course of the year, the temperature typically varies from 69°F to 98°F and is rarely below 66°F or above 105°F.

-The hot season lasts for 2.3 months, from March 28 to June 6, with an average daily high temperature above 95°F. The hottest month of the year in Challapalle is May, with an average high of 98°F and low of 84°F.
+The hot season lasts for 2.3 months, from 28 March to 6 June, with an average daily high temperature above 95°F. The hottest month of the year in Challapalle is May, with an average high of 98°F and low of 84°F.

-The cool season lasts for 3.5 months, from October 13 to January 28, with an average daily high temperature below 86°F. The coldest month of the year in Challapalle is December, with an average low of 70°F and high of 83°F.
+The cool season lasts for 3.5 months, from 13 October to 28 January, with an average daily high temperature below 86°F. The coldest month of the year in Challapalle is December, with an average low of 70°F and high of 83°F.

-The rainy period of the year lasts for 8.5 months, from April 14 to December 29, with a sliding 31-day rainfall of at least 0.5 inches.
+The rainy period of the year lasts for 8.5 months, from 14 April to 29 December, with a sliding 31-day rainfall of at least 0.5 inches.
 The month with the most rain in Challapalle is October, with an average rainfall of 7.1 inches.

-The rainless period of the year lasts for 3.5 months, from December 29 to April 14.
+The rainless period of the year lasts for 3.5 months, from 29 December to 14 April.
 The month with the least rain in Challapalle is March, with an average rainfall of 0.2 inches.